GenSpectrum/silo-benchmark-ci/docs/help_text.md

 # Queues

-Use `evobench-run list` or `evobench-run list -v` to see the current state of the processing queues.
-You could run `watch evobench-run list` (or `watch --color evobench-run list --color=always` to see formatting) to watch queue changes on the side.
+Use `evobench-run list` to see the current state of the processing queues (it also has `-a` and `-v` options, see `evobench-run list --help`).
+To keep watching changes, just run the `list` wrapper script.

 The queues consist of directories containing files, one job per file, under `~/.evobench-run/queues`.
-If you're careful, you can move jobs between queues by just moving the files (using the `mv` command or similar), except you shouldn't move the file if it is currently locked (which means, being executed).
-Use `evobench-run list -v` to both see the file names for each job, and whether it is locked.
-(A subcommand to do such moves safely could be added if desired.)
+If you're careful, you can move jobs between queues by just moving the files (using the `mv` command or similar), except you shouldn't move the file if it is currently being executed.
+Use `evobench-run list -v` to both see the file names for each job, and whether it is running (`R`).

+(Possible todo: add convenience commands?)

 # Working directories

 evobench-run maintains a pool of working directories (clones of the target project repository) under `~/.evobench-run/working_directory_pool/` that it uses to avoid the need to rebuild when a job for the same commit id is run again.

-When there is a failure (be it build or run time) in a particular working directory, it is set aside to allow investigation.
-Also saved in this directory are log files of the outputs (stderr lines as "E" and stdout lines as "O") of the process under benchmarking.
+When there is a failure during execution (be it build or run time) in a particular working directory, the directory is taken out of active use by the benchmarking runner to allow investigation.
+The marking is done by storing `status: Error` in the `$n.status` file for the directory in question; the status file is also marked as executable as a hack to make it easy to see which directories are in error status via ls (`ls -lrt ~/.evobench-run/working_directory_pool/`).
+The pool directory also contains a `current` symlink that is changed to the working directory whenever a job is run in it (it is left around after the job is finished).

+For each job run, a file `$n.output_of_benchmarking_command_at_...` is created, that contains the parameters used to run the job, and then its output (stderr lines as "E" and stdout lines as "O").
+And for each job that resulted in an error, additionally a file `$n.error_at_...` is created that contains the error (if the error was issued by the target project (SILO), then it's easier to see the message in the `$n.output_of...` file, though).

+## How to investigate a job failure

-So if there was a failure (a job ended up in the "erroneous-jobs" queue) that you want to investigate:
+So if there was a failure (a job ended up in the "erroneous-jobs" queue), you can check for the reason this way:

+1. Get the working directory number that it was last executed in (shown by `list`, in the "WD" column).

+2. Look at the errror and/or output of the command:

-      cd ~/.evobench-run/working_directory_pool/
+        cd ~/.evobench-run/working_directory_pool/`, `
         ls -lrt

-Then find the right `*.error_at_*` file, and for the same timestamp, the `*.output_of_benchmarking_command_at_*` file. `cd N.*/` where N is the number of the working directory that had the error.
-If you need to work with SILO inside, rename the directory back to just N first.
-Renaming back to N is also giving it back to the pool, so it can be re-used for benchmarking (but it will currently only be picked up when the daemon is restarted (potential TODO for improvements)).
+        # pick the last $n.error_at... or $n.output_of.. file
+        less ...

+3. If you need to investigate the working directory, just `cd $n` and work with it; remember, it is taken out of rotation when there was an error, so your work will not be interrupted.

+4. When done, just `rm -rf $n` (todo: easy way to give dir back into rotation?)

 # Results and datasets